-- 1. Remember that expectations for staff might be different based on their particular work plans - The staff will be friendly, warm, welcoming, and thrilled that you are here.
-They are all here to support your growth and prepare you to be professionals.
-In order to do that, in a way that doesn't complicate things, they will not become your friends. - 3.
-Policy: 1005 Romantic/Sexual Conduct - "Romantic/sexual conduct between CAPS staff members and CAPS trainees (interns and externs) is prohibited.
-This prohibition applies regardless of whether or not a direct supervisory or training relationship exists between the individuals involved." - "Romantic/sexual conduct between CAPS clinical supervisors and their CAPS clinician supervisees is prohibited.
+- 4. CAPS Trainees who are George Mason University students may request that their clinical record be designated as a "Special Chart," which affords greater protection from routine access." - 4.
+Policy: 7005 Romantic/Sexual Conduct - "Romantic/sexual conduct between CAPS staff members and CAPS trainees (interns and externs) is prohibited.
+This prohibition applies regardless of whether or not a direct supervisory or training relationship exists between the individuals involved. - Romantic/sexual conduct between CAPS clinical supervisors and their CAPS clinician supervisees is prohibited.
 This prohibition applies to (but is not limited to) any staff member serving as a clinical supervisor, interns who participate in the clinical supervision of externs, and clinical staff members who clinically supervise other clinical staff members."